vandycknick/nvd.codes/2021/2021-03-28-hack-the-box-luanne.md

 # Nmap done at Thu Mar 25 20:16:04 2021 -- 1 IP address (1 host up) scanned in 200.25 seconds
 ```

-At this point, I kicked off another scan in the background to scan all ports with `-p-`, but that didn't yield any different results.
+At this point, I kicked off another scan in the background to scan all ports with `-p-`, but that didn't turn up any new results.
 You can see that the target host has ports 22, 80 and 9001 open and is using NetBSD.
 A few other things to note is the `robots.txt` file behind the service running on port 80 and that both services require authentication.

 I'm not sure what Medusa httpd or Supervisor process manager is.
 So I'm going to focus my attention first on the service running behind port 80.
 Opening up Firefox, we get greeted with a basic auth login prompt.